Table of Contents

 Choose a unique and relevant name for your IT company.
 The name should align with your business activity, and you should ensure it’s not already registered.

-You can submit the name for approval through the Department of Economic Development (DED) or the relevant Free Zone authority, depending on your jurisdiction.
+You can submit the name for approval through the Dubai Department of Economy and Tourism (DET) or the relevant Free Zone authority, depending on your jurisdiction.

 If you are opting for Mainland registration, you will need a physical office space in Dubai, which can be either: